 Nelson Mandela’s life has been exemplary in many ways.
-Though his patience, his perseverance, his strength and his courage, he managed to lead South Africa through troubled social and economic times to become one of the world’s largest emerging economies, and bring an end to apartheid to establish a new “Rainbow Nation” in honour of its racial diversity.
+Through his patience, his perseverance, his strength and his courage, he managed to lead South Africa through troubled social and economic times to become one of the world’s largest emerging economies and bring an end to apartheid to establish a new “Rainbow Nation” in honor of its racial diversity.

 After his father died, he was sent to live with Jongintaba Dalindyebo, a regent of the Thembu people, who began raising Mandela to assume a position of leadership when he grew older.

 Mandela’s interest in African history is said to have started during his lessons next to the palace, where he studied English, Xhosa, geography, and history.
 He became interested in the effect of the arrival of the Europeans on the nation and the people.
 Later, in a coming-of-age ritual in the village, Chief Meligqili, a speaker, uttered words that would greatly influence Mandela.